12 page speed optimization tips (to CRUSH your load time)

 Why should you do it?

-Comments, new lines, tabs, and other white space can be removed from JS, CSS, and HTML files to reduce their size.
+Comments, new lines, tabs, and other whitespace can be removed from JS, CSS, and HTML files to reduce their size.

 How to do it